 The Alliance and the Victorian Government have a shared interest in 'freight mode shift' and the sustainability of State and Local road networks.

 The MSIS should be continued until a satisfactory level of mode shift has been achieved.

-Continuation of the MSIS at an allocated funding level of \$5 million per year.
-The funding for the MSIS be allocated on a four year cycle.
+Continuation of the MSIS at an allocated funding level of \$16 million provided to June 2022.